treyhunner/treyhunner.github.com/source/_posts/2015-11-01-counting-things-in-python.markdown

     color_counts[c] += 1
 ```

 This might be a little slower on sparse lists (lists with lots of non-repeating colors) because it does two statements instead of one, but we're not worried about performance, we're worried about what is Pythonic.
-I would argue this is slightly more Pythonic because (per the Zen of Python) "flat is better than nested".
+We think this looks more Pythonic so we stick with it.

 ## Try Block